ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/showing-ads.md

 ## Showing Banner Ads
 Banners are now automatically shown after load, see section [Loading Ads](loading-ads.md) for more information.

-## Releasing Charboost Mediation Ads
+## Releasing Chartboost Mediation Ads

-To clear resources used by Charboost Mediation Ads, you can use the destroy method associated with the respective Ad you have used.
+To clear resources used by Chartboost Mediation Ads, you can use the destroy method associated with the respective Ad you have used.

 ```c#
 private void OnDestroy()